 Happy Sunday!
 As always, Links We Love brings you our favorite health and fitness information from around the web.
-This week, we're looking at odd eating habits, from the desire to eat our babies to the merits of imperfect produce.
+This week, we're looking at technology and creatvity, from artistic desserts to messy desks.
 We want to spread the love and share kickass content in the wellness world, and here are our picks:

 What were some of your favorite links from around the web?
 Let us know in the comments below or tweet directly at @greatist!